📍 Local Community Team Pickleball League

 Division Placement & Movement

-Once a team signs up to participate in a division of the League, their current ratings are "locked" for the season and increases or decreases in their ratings will not impact the team's combined rating or division placement for the season.
+Once a team signs up to participate in a division of the League, current ratings of players with reliable ratings are "locked" for the season and increases or decreases in their ratings will not impact the team's combined rating or division placement for the season.
 Changes up or down must be re-evaluated prior to the next season and may impact the player's eligibility for the same team and/or division for the following season.

 For age-restricted divisions, a player's age is determined by their age on December 31 of the season year.
 For a 50+ division, for example, a player must be 50 by December 31 of the season year, meaning a player may be 49 for part of the season year and be eligible to play in a 50+ division as long as they turn 50 before the end of the year.